vishvAsa/devaH/content/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages.md

 In his Brhat Samhita, an astrological treatise, he. records :

 Effect of Procession The Vedānga Jyotiṣa was prevalent for a long time over India, for over 1300 years (1000 B.C. to 300 A.D.).
 Hence it is likely that the subsequent astronomers noticed the gradual shift of the solstitial colure in the lunar-zodiac.
 In fact, several references are found to this effect.
-Garga, an astronomer whose name is found in the Mahabharata, where he is described as having an astronomical school at a place called Gargasrota in the Sarasvati basin, is the reputed author of a pre-Siddhantic calendaric treatise called Garga Samhita. .
+Garga, an astronomer whose name is found in the Mahabharata, where he is described as having an astronomical school at a place called Gargasrota in the Sarasvatī basin, is the reputed author of a pre-Siddhantic calendaric treatise called Garga Samhita. .
 He notes :

 Yadā nivarta to'prāptaḥ śraviṣthamuttarāyape Aśleṣām dakśiņo'prāptah tadā vindyanma had bhayam.